derrickburt/derrickburt.github.io/opengis/twitter/twitter.md

   </p>

 The second visualizes the NDTI, which is basically just a normalization of the tweets about Dorian compared to the baseline activity.
 The calculation:  (tweets about Dorian – baseline November tweets)/(tweets about Dorian + baseline November tweets).
-The darker purple areas have an above average
+The map shows higher twitter activity related to the storm along the Southern coast as well as Florida

 <p align="center">
   <img height="600" src="photos/NDTImap.png">